 LOCATION AND DATE

-Teams will ship their floats to UW where float engineers will deploy the floats in the UW School of Oceanography's test tank and carry out the challenge the week of June 7-11, 2021 (see SHIPPING below for more information).
+Teams will ship their floats to UW where float engineers will deploy the floats in the UW School of Oceanography's test tank and carry out the challenge in October, 2021 (see SHIPPING below for more information).
 A GO-BGC project float will be deployed in the test tank alongside the teams’ floats and will operate simultaneously.

 The event will be livestreamed via Twitch so that the teams, the entire MATE competition community, and GO-BGC project partners can tune in.

 NOTE: The MATE Floats!
-2021 Competition Satellite Challenge is separate from the 2021 MATE ROV Competition, but the winning team(s) will be awarded prizes and highlighted at the 2021 MATE World Championship (date and location TBD).
+2021 Competition Satellite Challenge is separate from the 2021 MATE ROV Competition, but the winning team(s) will be awarded prizes.
 All participating teams and their floats will also be highlighted on the MATE ROV Competition and project websites.